UWPCEPy330/auto-grader/README.md

     student3
     ```

-Given the above, you would run the script with `python main.py my-assignment users.txt`
+Given the above, you would run the script with `python main.py echo-server users.txt`

 Successful execution of this script would create the following directories:
-  * `reports/my-assignment/good`
+  * `reports/echo-server/good`
-  * `reports/my-assignment/bad`
+  * `reports/echo-server/bad`

 The good and bad report directories would be populated with the results of the students' tests.

-The contents and path of the `users.txt` file and also the name of the assignment repository are configurable without code changes.
-You can change the server that repositories are cloned from, as well as make other changes, by editing the code.

-## Example

-For a concrete example, you can run this script on its own home repository:

-`python main.py PythonGrader users.txt.example`

-This will clone [https://github.com/JASchilz/PythonGrader](https://github.com/JASchilz/PythonGrader) into `users/jaschilz`, run `tests/test.py` and produce output in `reports/PythonGrader`.
-Specifically, the report generated will be in `reports/PythonGrader/bad/jaschilz.txt` because `tests/test.py` contains a failing test.
+Students who failed some tests would have reports in the `bad` directory; students who passed all tests would have reports generated in the `good` directory.

+This reporting isn't completely perfect, so if a student shows up in the `bad` directory then you should investigate their code an confirm that they really do have mistakes.

 ## Security Notice